choosehappy/TraitHorizon/README.md

     ```

 3. Once the application is running, open a web browser and go to the provided URL (usually `http://127.0.0.1:5000/`).

-## Features

-### Parallel Coordinate Plot

-The Image Features Viewer provides a parallel coordinate plot that displays the relationship between numerical features of the images.
-Each line in the plot represents an image, and you can interact with it to filter and explore the data.

-### Data Table

-The data table displays the image filenames, thumbnails, and corresponding numerical feature values.
-You can perform the following actions with the data table:

-- Sort data by clicking on the column headers.
-- Navigate through pages using pagination controls.

 ## Contributions